KARM99/PlayerConverter/src/formats/README.md

 Then go to `/build/src/formats` and run `cmake --build .`.

-If you want to remove support for a new format while running the program remove `<format_extension>` from the list `supported_formats` in `/src/formats/CMakeLists.txt`.
+If you want to remove support for a format while running the program, remove `<format_extension>` from the list `supported_formats` in `/src/formats/CMakeLists.txt`.
 Then go to `/build/src/formats` and run `cmake --build . --target clean` then `cmake --build .`.